Adventure is dirt cheap. You don’t need fancy mountaineering gear to explore new parts of your hometown or find an off-the-path beach in Mexico.

 That’s more than my monthly budget when I was traveling the world.

 I traveled in 2001-2002 when the dollar was stronger, and costs were lower.
 But today it’s still inexpensive to travel overseas if comfort isn’t a priority.
 If I didn’t have a family to support, I could travel the world perpetually on my passive income.

 Eliminate the Largest Expense

-A daily average travel budget of $24 was actually a bit high.
-Due to a major change in plans, I didn’t optimize my big travel expenses to align with the length of the trip.
+A daily average travel budget of $24 was a bit high.
+Due to a major significant in plans, I didn’t optimize my big travel expenses to align with the length of the trip.
 My original trip was supposed to only last four months.

 I spent about $1,300 on a multi-leg flight from the U.S. to Beijing and from Singapore home.
 I was married to those flights because the ticket was so costly.

 That flight itinerary, which lasted only two days of my eventual 420-day trip, consumed 13% of my budget.

 If I were doing it again, I’d buy a one-way ticket, seek adventure, then buy a cheap flight home when I was ready.

 No matter how tight your travel budget is, there’s always room for improvement, especially if you increase the length of your trip.
 Nowadays, with all the free information about using credit card sign up bonuses to get free flights, the biggest expense can be eliminated or reduced.

 That gives budget travelers more money to spend on food, accommodations, and bonus excursions.